iluwatar/java-design-patterns/model-view-presenter/README.md

 ---
-title: "Model-View-Presenter (MVP) Design Pattern in Java"
+title: "Model-View-Presenter Pattern in Java: Enhancing UI Logic Separation for Cleaner Code"
+shortTitle: Model-View-Presenter (MVP)
 description: "Discover the Model-View-Presenter (MVP) pattern in Java.
 Learn how it separates user interface, business logic, and data interaction to enhance testability and maintainability."
 category: Architectural
 language: en